eunicewly/GEOL0069week4/README.md

 ```
 ![GMM Sentinel 2](https://github.com/eunicewly/GEOL0069week4/assets/159627060/9986cc2a-3c3b-4942-bf76-5b952b67a39a)

+## Sentinel-3 Altimetry
-Now, we applly these unsupervised methods to altimetry classification tasks, focusing specifically on distinguishing between sea ice and leads in Sentinel-3 altimetry dataset.
+Now, we apply these unsupervised methods to altimetry classification tasks, focusing specifically on distinguishing between sea ice and leads in Sentinel-3 altimetry dataset.
+First, we transform the raw data into meaningful variables, such as peakniness and stack standard deviation (SSD), etc. to ensure compatibility with our analytical models.

 ```
 ! pip install netCDF4
 ```
+The codes below create functions that calculate the peakiness of waveforms, unpacks data, and calculates the Sum of Squared Differences (SSD) for each RIP (Radar Imagery Product) waveform.
 ```
 #
 from netCDF4 import Dataset